 This is one of the ONLY ways I enjoy eating liver and it IS delicious provided you don’t let it overcook and go tough.
 If you have someone in your house who struggles with acne this could be a game changer for them.
-Liver is high in vitamin A, which can have miraculous effects on reducing those micro-skin infections known as acne.
+Liver is high in preformed vitamin A (retinol), which can have miraculous effects on reducing those micro-skin infections known as acne.
 Read more about health benefits at the end of this post.
 P.S.
 Don’t be tempted to use dried sage – it just won’t be nice.
 Nigel Slater says dried sage belongs in the bin, and I agree.

 300g lambs liver

 20g rice flour/gluten-free oat flour

 1 heaped tbs (2 heaped dsp) chopped fresh sage

 2 oranges, organic if possible

 2 tbs extra virgin olive oil